 Investment

-Ben and January in Seattle's Magnolia neighborhood are also on a tight budget as they plan on using their cottage as a rental unit.
-The compact footprint of the Eco cottage ended up being well suited to their steeply sloping site.
-Utilizing one of our standard designs saved them money in design fees and allowed them to get detailed pricing information at the beginning of the design process before they had spent a lot of money on consultants.
+Ben and January, in Seattle's Magnolia neighborhood, were also on a tight budget as they planned on using their cottage as a rental unit.
+We worked with them to develop a house with a compact footprint that would work with the constraints of their steeply sloping site.
+Utilizing our considerable experience designing backyard cottages and working within environmentally critical areas saved them time and money in design fees.
+And allowed them to get realistic pricing information at the beginning of the design process before they had spent a lot of money on consultants.

 The two floor two bedroom unit squeaks in at just under 800 sq. ft. the maximum allowed size for a backyard cottage in Seattle.
 The gable roof design is not only energy efficient, and affordable to build, but the simple form gave us an opportunity to play around with the overall style of the building.
 Slight modifications to the siding and windows transform this design from contemporary to craftsman.